csidsocialmedia/csidsocialmedia.github.io/_posts/2014-06-06-Master-function-and-attention-dynamics.markdown

 First of all, let's analyze BA model as a practice.
 We assume that

-n is the number of nodes in the network;

-k is the degree of nodes;

-m is the fixed number of links carried by every newly added node;

-p_k is the fraction of nodes with degree k;

-p_k,n is the fraction of nodes with degree k when there are n nodes in the network.
+n is the number of nodes in the network; k is the degree of nodes; m is the fixed number of links carried by every newly added node; p_k is the fraction of nodes with degree k; and p_k,n is the fraction of nodes with degree k when there are n nodes in the network.

 Then the probability of a new link attaches to a node of degree k is propotional to kp_k. p_k is the probability that a node of degree k is chosen by random selection.
 We need to weight it by k because BA model assumes that the probability of a new link connecting a exist node is propotional to its degree.
 However, after being weighted by k, kp_k is not a "well-defined" probability; it does not add up to 1.
 So we need to normalize it to